RMizin/FalconMessenger/README.md

 ## Features

-- Synchronization<br>
-Your messages sync seamlessly across any number of your devices.

-- Cloud-based<br>
-You will not lose any of your data when you change your mobile phone or re-install the app.
+CLOUD-BASED: You won't lose any of your data when you change your mobile phone or reinstall the app.
 All you need is to re-authenticate with your phone number.

-- Personal cloud storage<br>
+SYNCED: Your messages sync seamlessly across any number of your devices.

+GROUP CHATS: Create group chats, and have fun together with your friends, family or even enemies.

+NIGHT MODE: Falcon messenger has a beautiful pure black night mode, which looks especially amazing on iPhone X.

-You can store text, photos, videos and voice messages in the cloud, by sending them to your personal storage and get access to your data across all of your devices.
+PERSONAL CLOUD STORAGE: You can store text, photos, videos and voice messages in the cloud, by sending them to your personal storage.

-- Simple authentication process<br>
-Falcon uses your phone number for authentication.
-No emails and passwords.
-Also, it makes possible for you to send messages, photos, and videos to people who are in your phone contacts and have Falcon.

-- Night mode<br>

-- Group chats<br>
+SIMPLE AUTHENTICATION PROCESS: No emails and passwords anymore.
+Authenticate with your phone number and start using Falcon Messenger within a minute.

 ## User Interface
 ### Day color theme